Journeyman Welder II

 - 2″ SCH.
 80 pipe ER70s -7018 (GTAW) (SMAW)

 - 1/2″ plate w/ backing strip (GMAW)

 - 3″ SCH.
 10 stainless steel pipe 316 (GTAW) with purge

 MTI’s Financial Aid Team provides personalized support to students applying for federal financial aid and help with understanding all the funding options, including scholarship opportunities.

 MTI is here to help you attain the funding you need to take the next step in your education.
 MTI’s Financial Aid Team can help match you with scholarship opportunities you may qualify for.

 Midwest Technical Institute is an Illinois welding school that offers a Journeyman Welder Program.
 Graduates of the Journeyman Welder Program work nationwide in manufacturing, construction, and maintenance fields.
 The welding programs offer MTI journeyman welder certifications that give each graduate the skills to enter a number of fields across the welding industry.
 These fields include careers as boilermakers, pipefitters, structural welders, and other welding-related jobs.
 The Bureau of Labor Statistics predicts the job outlook for welders, cutters, solderers, and brazers will increase by 8% from 2020 to 2030. *www.bls.gov

 As a welding technical school, MTI is an alternative to 4-year college that helps prepare future journeyman welders to meet the demands of today’s employers.
 Journeyman welders may also pursue careers as traveling welders and shipbuilders, all without the requirement of a college degree.

-MTI is approved by the United States Department of Education to participate in the Federal Financial Aid Program.
+- MTI is approved by the U.S. Department of Education to participate in federally-funded financial aid programs.